Ohio Layoffs — January 2008

 Largest Layoffs

-The biggest impact was at American Airlines Customer Reservations Center at its Cincinnati facility, reporting 477 affected workers.
+The most significant filing came from American Airlines Customer Reservations Center at its Cincinnati facility, reporting 477 affected workers.
 Meijer (Stores #59 and #60) followed with 441 workers.

 Trend & Outlook